sillevl/course-software-engineering/ruby_in_twenty_minutes.md

 => :hi
 ```

-The code def hi starts the definition of the method.
-It tells Ruby that we’re defining a method, that its name is hi.
-The next line is the body of the method, the same line we saw earlier: puts "Hello World".
-Finally, the last line end tells Ruby we’re done defining the method.
-Ruby’s response => :hi tells us that it knows we’re done defining the method.
-This response could be => nil for Ruby 2.0 and earlier versions.
+The code `def hi` starts the definition of the method.
+It tells Ruby that we’re defining a method, that its name is `hi`.
+The next line is the body of the method, the same line we saw earlier: `puts "Hello World"`.
+Finally, the last line `end` tells Ruby we’re done defining the method.
+Ruby’s response `=> :hi` tells us that it knows we’re done defining the method.
+This response could be `=> nil` for Ruby 2.0 and earlier versions.
 But, it’s not important here, so let’s go on.

 ## The Brief, Repetitive Lives of a Method